advanCFD/libROUNDSchemes/README.md

 ## Validation and Verification
 ### 1. Accuracy test
-The figure below shows the variation of numerical errors with CPU cost.
+The figure below presents the variation of numerical errors with CPU cost.
 Compared with the conventional schemes, the ROUND-A, ROUND-A+ and ROUND-L schemes significantly reduce numerical errors with a minor increased CPU time.
 ![accuracyRound](https://github.com/advanCFD/libROUNDSchemes/assets/118991833/ba2d8df4-e51a-4e06-9cfd-d2d905b5a0c7)

 ### 2. Rotation of complex profiles